 - Why do regions and cities differ in terms of economic and innovative performance, creativity, and quality of life?

 - How do social and economic inequality and tensions arise within and between cities and regions?

 - How do individuals and businesses experience changes in their urban and regional conditions, and how do they respond to these changes?

 - Which governance systems and policies are most effective in addressing the social, economic, cultural, and mobility issues of the globalised and urbanised world?

 - How can we use and develop scientific theories and methodologies to investigate these issues?

-Research skills and ethics
+Research Skills and Ethics

 The course content includes various courses on research skills and philosophy in order for you to acquire both advanced research skills and an ethical framework.
-You will also participate in research, carry out your own research, and discuss your research with peers and advanced researchers throughout the program.
-You will form an integral part of the research community at the Urban Future research center (UF) of Utrecht during your studies.
+You will also participate in research, carry out your own research, and discuss your research with peers and advanced researchers throughout the programme.
+You will form an integral part of the research community at the Urban Future research centre (UF) of Utrecht during your studies.

 In Urban and Economic Geography, you will study the reasons behind the diverse developments in the globalised and urbanised world, and you will learn to translate up-to-date theoretical and methodological developments into empirical research.
 You will also formulate effective policy recommendations to make cities and regions more viable and sustainable.

 As a graduate, you will have an excellent basis for completing a PhD in the fields of urban geography, economic geography, development studies, and urban and regional planning.
 You will also qualify for senior research functions within international and national organisations, such as the United Nations, Dutch ministries, regional and local bodies, NGOs, and multinational companies.
 You will be able to perform advanced scientific research within the fields of human geography and spatial planning.